Code-Institute-Submissions/Cryptograph/README.md

 - The graph was reviewed ensuring the correct date range and value's had been published from the `.csv` file.
 Several highs and low's were choosen and the value inspected to ensure the data had been plotted as should be expected.
 - The chart was checked to ensure responsive design, reviewing all screen sizes and orientations via Google Dev tools.
--This chart was built to allow a time selection filter to be applied.
+- This chart was built to allow a time selection filter to be applied.
 This was checked several times for use ensuring this functioned correctly.
-This chart was also checked against the Trading Volume chart, to ensure that the Trading Volume data represented on the Trading Vlume chart was exactly reflective of the date range choosen on the Overview of Coin Chart.
+This chart was also checked against the Trading Volume chart, to ensure that the Trading Volume data represented on the Trading Volume chart was exactly reflective of the date range choosen on the Overview of Coin Chart.
-- Further to this, when the selected date range was deselected from the Overviw of Coin chart, this was also directly rendered and actioned on the Trading Volumer chart
+- Further to this, when the selected date range was deselected from the Overview of Coin chart, this was also directly rendered and actioned on the Trading Volume chart

 5) BTC Quick Stats table

 - The date table was checked to ensure that the data being displayed was correct as per the data on and from the `.csv` file.
-It was also checked to ensure the 'previous' 7 days of data was displated.
-It was assume, for this specific reason, that yesterdays date was the 5th November 2019.
+It was also checked to ensure the 'previous' 7 days of data was displayed.
+It was assumed, for this specific reason, that yesterday's date was the 5th November 2019.

-6) Overviw of Profits
+6) Overview of Profits

 - Firstly, the chart was checked ensuring that the correct 'user-defined' date-range had been displayed correctly.
 This being from 1st April 2018 to the present time.
 - Several high's and lows were choosen from the chart to ensure that the correct percentage of profits, both +ve and -ve were reflected in the graph.
 As can be seen, the profits became slightly negative during the approximate period of NOv/Dec 2018 to April 2019.
 These results were checked such that the calculations were performed from the raw data using basic mathematics.